German VAT Invoice Requirements: All 14 Mandatory Fields

 3. Supplier's tax number or VAT ID (Steuernummer oder USt-IdNr des leistenden Unternehmers)

-Either the domestic tax number (Steuernummer) or the EU VAT identification number (USt-IdNr) is acceptable for domestic transactions.
+Either the domestic tax number (Steuernummer) or the EU VAT identification number (USt-IdNr) is acceptable for domestic transactions — see German tax numbers on invoices for format details and validation methods.
 For intra-EU supplies or services, the USt-IdNr is required.
 Some suppliers include both, which is perfectly fine but not mandatory.

 4. Invoice date (Rechnungsdatum)